-For a schedule of last year's events & music, click here.
-This year's will be announced later.
-We're currently booking bands.
+For a schedule of special events & music, click here.

 Senior Farmers Market Nutrition Program

-2017 marks the ninth year that WSE is bringing the Senior Farmers Market Nutrition Program to Park County.
+2018 marks the tenth year that WSE is bringing the Senior Farmers Market Nutrition Program to Park County.
 This program makes $50 in vouchers available to low-income senior citizens for the purchase of fresh, locally grown vegetables, fruits, herbs, and honey at the farmers market.
-Coupons are handed out at WSE's booth at the Livingston Farmers Market beginning the first Wednesday of July on a first come, first served basis until we run out.
+Coupons will be handed out to qualified seniors at WSE's booth at the Livingston Farmers Market beginning on June 27th on a first come, first served basis until we run out.

 Will you work for food?

-We'll start issuing Senior Farmers Market Nutrition Program vouchers to seniors on July 4th, and we'll need volunteers to work in the booth between 4:30 and 7:30 helping seniors fill out the applications and going over the rules.
+We'll start issuing Senior Farmers Market Nutrition Program vouchers to qualified seniors on June 27th, and we'll need volunteers to work in the booth between 4:30 and 7:30 helping seniors fill out the applications and going over the rules.
 We'll buy you dinner and can guarantee a good time will be had by all!
 Email Miranda Bly to sign up.

 Program Contact: Miranda Bly 406.222.0730, ext.
 1